paolosaracco/DataScienceSpecialization/06_StatisticalInference/CourseProject/BasicInferentialDataAnalysis.md

 <img src="BasicInferentialDataAnalysis_files/figure-html/pairplot-1.png" style="display: block; margin: auto;" />

 Apparently, the dose level has a clear effect, while we cannot draw conclusions about the delivery method, yet.
-Two boxplots, one by dose level and one by delivery method, confirm the effect of dose level and suggest a possible effect of delivery method:
+The following additional boxplot, grouped by delivery method, confirms the effect of dosage and suggest a possible effect of delivery method at dose level 0.5 and 1:

 <img src="BasicInferentialDataAnalysis_files/figure-html/boxplot-1.png" style="display: block; margin: auto;" />